Quantitative genetics and systems genetics

-My work so far has largely centered on the use of genetic reference panels to identify genes that modulate adult neurogenesis.
+Much of my work to date has been centred around the use of genetic reference panels to identify genes that modulate adult neurogenesis.
 An extensive dataset of hippocampal transcript expression in the BXD panel consisting of 99 mouse strains (Overall et al., 2009) has provided a core resource for the investigation of co-expression networks—an approach which has been both enlightening in itself as well as being the basis for a broader multiscalar research program.
-The idea that whole-genome scale datasets can enable us to move away from traditional ‘one-gene-at-a-time’ quantitative trait locus (QTL) mapping to analyses where genes are considered within their molecular environment has grabbed my attention and driven me to explore the methods further.
-The realisation that not only gene expression, but also expression of physiological phenotypes can be integrated into network models has inspired sevaral studies looking at the molecular neighbourhood of several core neurogenesis traits.
-I have also been investigating modifications to standard QTL mapping methods to incorporate transcript expression networks and expression QTLs (eQTLs) in a two-step approach to identify genomic loci associated with highly complex phenotypes.
-This work has yielded some surprising results at the cell biological level which are currently being actively pursued.
+The idea that whole-genome scale datasets can enable us to move away from traditional ‘one-gene-at-a-time’ quantitative trait locus (QTL) mapping to analyses where genes are considered within their molecular environment (often referred to as ‘systems genetics’) has grabbed my attention and driven me to explore the methods further.
+The realisation that not only gene expression, but also expression of physiological phenotypes can be integrated into network models has inspired studies looking at the molecular neighbourhood of several core neurogenesis traits.
+I have also investigated modifications to standard QTL mapping techniques to incorporate transcript expression networks and expression QTLs (eQTLs) in a two-step approach to identify genomic loci associated with highly complex phenotypes.
+I am now working on applying quantitative genetics methods to unpick the molecular changes associated with age-related decline in brain function.

 Integrative systems biology